OVVO-Financial/Number-Theory/Complex space.md

 ![Complex Space](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Complex%20plane.png)

 ## Possible complex factors
 All possible factors reside along the intersection of red & blue triangles.
 We can highlight this strip in green.
-The question becomes how do we best navigate this strip?
+The question becomes, **_how do we best navigate this strip?**_

 ![Factor Strip](https://github.com/OVVO-Financial/Number-Theory/blob/master/Images/Factor%20Strip%20in%20Green.jpeg)